- Conditions & treatments

 Prevention

 It’s important to protect babies from diphtheria by getting them immunised on time.
-They’re not protected until they’ve had all three doses.
+They’re not protected until they’ve had all 3 doses.

-All babies in New Zealand can be immunised against diphtheria as part of their free childhood immunisations at six weeks, three months and five months old.
+All babies in New Zealand can be immunised against diphtheria as part of their free childhood immunisations at 6 weeks, 3 months and 5 months old.

-Booster doses are given to children when they’re four and 11 years old.
+Booster doses are given to children when they’re 4 and 11 years old.

 Vaccine